jcostom/dnsomatic-update/README.md

 Lightweight DNS-o-Matic Updater in Python.

 Why build this?
 I was having problems with ddclient properly updating DNS-O-Matic, and wanted to rebuild it in Python and containerize the script.
+Now with automatic vulnerability scanning from Docker Hub integrated!

 So, how to use this beast?
 It's rather simple, really.